 Harvey says that immigration reform leading to more immigration is likely to be enacted by Democrats.
 According to a 2021 poll conducted by the CATO Institute, support for more immigration over the last 20 years or so has increased from 17% to 47% among Democrats, while support for more immigration among Republicans increased from 7% to 11% during the same 20-year period.

 Many Americans consider immigration as a human right, but one major concern is the amount of money spent on immigration enforcement and border security.

-Additionally, according the same CATO Institute polling data, 56% of Americans say the legal immigration process should be simplified.
-Immigrating the legal way with a Visa can be a hassle and becoming a citizen or resident can be expensive.
+Additionally, according to the same CATO Institute polling data, 56% of Americans say the legal immigration process should be simplified.
+Immigrating the legal way with a visa can be a hassle and becoming a citizen or resident can be expensive.
 For families that cannot afford to enter the country with documents, which is the majority, it may be easier to cross the border illegally.